jjy1031/jjy1031.github.io/docs/Installation.md

 git clone https://github.com/ZimmermanGroup/pyGSM
 pip install -e .
 ```
-By executing `gsm` in terminal, you can verify that the program has been successfully installed.
+By executing `gsm` in the terminal, you can verify that the program has been successfully installed.

 ## Install Orca

-You can install ORCA from [here](https://orcaforum.kofo.mpg.de/app.php/portal).
+You can install ORCA 5.0.4 from [here](https://orcaforum.kofo.mpg.de/app.php/portal).
 The following command extracts a `tar.xz` file.

 ```python
 tar -xf orca.tar.xz
 ```
-By executing `orca` in terminal, you can verify that the program has been successfully downloaded.

 ## Setup environment variables in `.bashrc`